Research

 Under Review

-Case-Ruchala, Devin.
+Case-Ruchala, Devin and Jacob Gunderson.
 "Hurry up or wait: Public bank formation in the 20th century."
+Submitted for review.

-Public banks are a demonstrated powerful policy tool to overcome market failures such as by meeting the needs of under-financed sectors or smoothing increasing economic disruptions associated with the COVID-19 pandemic and climate change.
-Yet existing literature offers little insight into what leads to their emergence in the first place.
-I provide the first general theory and cross-sectional analysis of the formation of public banks, or what I more precisely term "government-initiated public banks" ("G-Pubs").
-I argue that throughout the 20th century, state formation operates as a "historical cause", the contextual circumstances of which lead to two distinct and self-reinforcing patterns of G-Pub formation: 1) serial formation when state formation occurs along with disruptions to the private financial sector and political support for economic nationalism; or 2) irregular formation when these conditions are absent but subsequent financial crises and policy advocates create specific demands for G-Pubs.
-I rely on paired case studies and an original bank-level dataset to provide evidence for my theory and against "constant cause" rival explanations.
-My analysis contributes to a broader literature on the political economy of finance by examining an understudied tool of government financial management and yields implications for G-Pub formation in the 21st century.
+Public banks are a powerful, tested policy tool to overcome market failures and to smooth economic disruptions like the COVID-19 pandemic and climate change.
+Yet existing literature offers little insight into what explains their formation.
+We propose the first general theory and cross-sectional analysis of the formation of government-initiated public banks (G-Pubs).
+We argue that state formation operates as a historical cause, the contextual circumstances of which lead to two distinct, patterns: 1) serial formation when state formation occurs along with disruptions to the private financial sector and political support for economic nationalism; or 2) irregular formation when these conditions are absent but subsequent financial crises and policy advocates create specific demands for G-Pubs.
+We test and support our theory with paired case studies and an original bank-level dataset.
+Our analysis contributes to international, comparative, and historical political economy by examining an understudied financial tool and informs G-Pub formation today.